henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 #### Task 1 (Page 1.2.1)

-The first task of the game is to write a descriptive paragraph of a coffee-maker based on four pictures from different angles and some given information.
+The first task of the game is to write a descriptive paragraph of a coffee-maker for a data-set based on four pictures from different angles and some information from the collection manager.
 The player is also invited to do some research using the internet.
 The minimum amount of character the player must write is 300.
 Once the player proceeds to the next page, their description is saved in the notebook.

 The goal of this exercise is to give the player a gentle introduction into asking themselves what information they can get out of an object.
 This exercise—similar to the other ones—is posed intentionally open, so the player can interpret the task in relation to their own interests.
 300 characters can both be very little or a lot of information, depending if the player utilizes bullet points or complete sentences.